CHAHATMB/No-Shorts-No-Clickbait/README.md

-# 📺 No Shorts, No Clickbait 🎯
+# 📺 YouTube Focus Mode: No Shorts, No Clickbait 🎯

 A **Firefox extension** that helps you stay **focused** on YouTube by:
 ✅ Blurring all video thumbnails (unblur on hover) 👀
 ✅ Removing all Shorts videos and sections 🚫
+✅ Auto-pausing videos on hover ⏯️
+✅ Removing ad blocker detection popups 🛡️

 ---